 BUENOS AIRES Jan 25 Brazilian miner Vale SA

-said on Thursday it extended vacation for workers at the
+mining company, said it extended vacation for workers at the

 Mendoza-based site, which began on Dec.
 22, and did not have a